The key to prepping an effective emergency Bug Out Bag or any other survival kit is being able to quickly find and take stock of the items within it.

 There are several things to consider when buying a poncho.
 Most of the ones you see are cheap and have zero-durability.
 A ripstop poncho can stand a few holes pokin' into it and wont fall apart on you after a few uses.
 You want grommets (aka eyelets) so you can attach cord or bungees to it and use your poncho as a shelter or tarp.

-ALOKSAK Water / Sand Proof Dry Bag
+aLOKSAK Water & Sand Proof Dry Bags